Amber-Y321/amber-y321.github.io/README.md

 Existing files in `materials/` remain unchanged.
 The current `GIF_Dashboard.gif`, profile photo, and resume paths are reused.

+Add the light-mode dashboard captures in `materials/ecommerce-command-center/`.
+Each dashboard page is represented by multiple section-level screenshots so charts remain readable while the full analytical flow is covered.

 `_includes/head/custom.html` loads the portfolio stylesheet through the Minimal Mistakes theme.
 The former `defaults.css` setting in `_config.yml` was removed because the theme does not render it as a stylesheet link.

 ## Before publishing